A LIGHT-UP VIOLIN AT THE END OF THE TUNNEL

-With so much being taken online recently and with some more time on my hands, I’ve started offering online violin lessons from my home.
-I have some wonderful students ranging from the age of 2 (!) to adult learners.
-I used to teach as a peripatetic violin teacher in schools some years ago and I had forgotten how much I enjoyed it and how rewarding it is.
+With so much being taken online recently and with some more time on my hands, I’m now offering extra online violin lessons from my home.
+I already have some wonderful students ranging from the age of 3 (!) to adult learners.
+I used to teach as a peripatetic violin teacher in schools some years ago and teaching brings me so much joy.
 Whilst I’ll be continuing to teach online, I’m looking forward to teaching (those who can) in real life again hopefully around October time, whilst adhering to all social-distancing guidelines of course!

 Lots of recordings have also been taken online and I’m really proud to have laid down some string lines for a couple of pop tunes which are due to be released soon…watch this space!
 I’ve also collaborated with The Toons band on their cover of ‘Wagon Wheel’ by Darius Rucker, which you can check out here.
 It’s been great for me to get my head around Logic Pro X (long overdue!) which I’ve also started playing around with for some my own recordings recently.
 So far though, the only beats I’ve managed to produce sound like an 80s throwback…